miguelc3/PSR_TestAssignment3/README.md

 | q           | Exit the program                |

 ## GMapping
-GMapping allow for data collection from the LIDAR sensor of our robot and form a map out of that.<br>
+GMapping allows for data collection from the LIDAR sensor of our robot and form a map out of that.<br>
 If you want to see the results just use:<br>
 <code>rosrun gmapping slam_gmapping scan:=p_g11/scan _base_frame:=/p_g11/base_link _map_frame:=/p_g11/map _odom_frame:=/p_g11/odom</code><br><br>